549th Strategic Missile Squadron (Atlas-D)

 Missiles required careful propellant and liquid oxygen loading procedures in order to launch.
 Atlas-D missiles also utilized an early re-entry vehicle that utilized a heat-sink (utilizing copper) to deflect heat upon re-entry into the earth's atmosphere.
 This carried a 1.44 megaton warhead.

-While the Atlas-D paved the way for ICBM development, it was soon rendered obsolete due to advancements in internal guidance, safer and storable fuels along with missile silos that were introduced with the Atlas-F and Titan-I ICBMs.
+While the Atlas-D paved the way for ICBM development, it was soon rendered obsolete due to advancements in internal guidance, safer storable fuels along with missile silos that were introduced with the Atlas-F and Titan-I ICBMs.

 Links: